d-khan/Python-exercise/Loops____.md

 o = 4
 ```

-> **Note:** The above expected output is partial.
-The sum of total distinct alphabets should be equal to the total number of alphabets.
+> **Note:** The expected output above is incomplete.
+The sum of the total distinct alphabets must equal the total number of alphabets in the given text.